Topics Map > Accounts and Passwords

 - Longest Idle is when the agent who has the longest available or inactive time will receive the next incoming call.

 Integrated User Services will only be able to accept requests to change services when they are submitted through a Service Request via the Pinnacle sevice management system.
-Only Unit Coordinators are authorized to submit Service Requests.
+Only Pinnacle Department Managers are authorized to submit Service Requests.

 Instructions for placing a Service Request for each of the possible telephony-related service requests can be found on the Pinnacle Quick Start pages.
 These instructions include service requests for various services, including Lync Individual, Lync Role-based, Lync Common Area, Lync Response Group, Centrex, new data jack installations, and RightFax.